 What Differentiates Shared Services from Centralization?

-Shared Services has the mindset of a business and views the rest of the organization as their customers.
+Shared Services has the mindset of a business and views the rest of the organization as its customers.
 As a service organization, their accountabilities are delivering value (balancing cost and service levels), as well as identifying ways of further leveraging their operating model.
 The operating model is built on three primary capability levers: People, Process, and Technology.
 While centralizing the services may be a component of Shared Services, the broader objective is to gain efficiencies beyond consolidation through a methodology of continuous improvement that results in more efficient and standardized processes, with much of the activity automated through enabling technology.

 What are some of the Primary Benefits of a Shared Services Model?